Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Everything here is dragged and dropped.

-Need a form filed to add to your web form?
+Need a form field to add to your web form?
 Just drag the label from the left side to the form builder panel.

 There are more form field options below the page.
-Scrolling down on the form builder page will reveal other fields you can drag to your form.
+Scrolling down the form builder page reveals additional fields you can drag into your form.

 Here is a short video to show you other form field options.

-On the form builder settings page, you can use five menu options to set up your form.
+You can use five menu options on the form builder settings page to set up your form.

 Setup